 Try to tie the character’s downfall into a broader sense of destruction and despair.
 If your setting is the modern world, you might set their story against a backdrop of inequality or government failings.
 In an epic fantasy, it might be the collapse of an empire.

 It’s vital to engage readers’ emotions.
 They need to feel the loss and despair of the character on their way down, as well as the sense of injustice overwhelming them.
 Think about how you can show this through he protagonist’s actions, through the view from inside their head, and through the way you describe the world around them.
 At the start, you need to engage the audience’s sympathy.
 After that, it’s their sense of despair.

 This can lead to some unfortunate clichés and toxic tropes.
 It’s particularly important to avoid falling into these traps.
 Killing of the female love interest of a male protagonist can increase the sense of disaster around him, but it also perpetuates a world view in which women are robbed of agency and our stories are all about men.
-Could you find a way to ruin that relationship that is still heart breaking but shows the woman making her own choices?
+Could you find a way to ruin that relationship that is still heartbreaking but shows the woman making her own choices?
 Can you make the people around the protagonist more than just props in his disaster?
-Showing their lives, feelings, and decisions will make it all he more tragic when the world falls down for them as well.
+Showing their lives, feelings, and decisions will make it all the more tragic when the world falls down for them as well.

 Tragedy is one of the most powerful tools in a writer’s arsenal.
 It can be used in any genre or setting.
 Its structures help you to create a compelling character and a story that will hit readers hard.
 If you can start from a fatally flawed character, build a wider disaster around them, and avoid tired old clichés, then it can be your path to something compelling.

 Leave a Comment